craigm-c/apoferritin_object_detector/README.md

 ![Random_hyperparameters](images/hyperparameters_random.png)

-To enhance the models accuracy further, a grid based hyperparameter optimisation was applied to tried which gave a slight improvement in the mAP50 metric (see below) showing th model was alread well optimised for this function.
+To enhance the models accuracy further, a grid based hyperparameter optimisation was applied to tried which gave a slight improvement in the mAP50 metric (see below) showing the model was already well optimised for this function.

 ![Grid_hyperparameters](images/hyperparameters_grid.png)